hashicorp/web-unified-docs/docs/decisions/adr-001-parity-with-existing-api.md

 - [`/api/content/<productSlug>/version-metadata`](https://github.com/hashicorp/mktg-content-workflows/blob/01c3c1bd8c1be5d0d036835f90d191b2b1cca3a1/api/content.ts#L41)
   - Purpose: Returns version metadata.
 Version metadata determines which versioned `nav-data` will be fetched, and serves as the content source for versioned docs dropdowns.
+  - Note: we'd ideally like to move this API route to `/api/version-metadata/<product>`.
+We intend to adopt this new route after migration is complete.
+See [this GitHub comment](https://github.com/hashicorp/web-presence-experimental-docs/pull/9#discussion_r1695970388) for more context.
 - [`/api/content/<productSlug>/nav-data/<version>/<section>`](https://github.com/hashicorp/mktg-content-workflows/blob/01c3c1bd8c1be5d0d036835f90d191b2b1cca3a1/api/content.ts#L41)
   - Purpose: Returns `nav-data`.
 Nav data determines which individual documents will be rendered, and serves as the content source for the sidebars for each documentation section.
   - Note that `section` is sometimes referred to as a docs "category".
 Some products, such as `boundary`, have a single `docs` section.
 Other products include sections such as `intro`, `commands`, `tools`, `guides`, and others.